← Back to BlogCare

 Pre-Purchase Stability Checklist

-• [ ] Is the pillar filled with plywood/MDF rather than foam?
+• [ ] Pillar filled with plywood/MDF, not foam?

-• [ ] Is the stated weight capacity at least 3× your cat's weight?
+• [ ] Weight capacity at least 3× your cat's weight?

 Placement Location Comparison